 Lent is a season in the Christian Church Liturgical Year.

 Lent is what is known as a called fast in that it has a very specific start date and a completion date.
 The fast begins on Ash Wednesday, which starts 46 days prior to Easter Sunday.
-Easter is a “movable feat,” meaning that it’s not always on the same date, yet it’s always on a Sunday.
-For 2015, Ash Wednesday is on February 18th and Easter is on Sunday, April 5th.
+Easter is a “movable feast,” meaning that it’s not always on the same date, yet it’s always on a Sunday.
+For 2020, Ash Wednesday is on February 26th and Easter is on Sunday, April 12th.
 Easter is considered the holiest day in the Christian year as we celebrate the resurrection of Jesus Christ.

-If you are using the Daniel Fast as your method of fasting, you still want to prepare your spirit, soul and body for this experience.
-I encourage you to use The Daniel Fast book, which includes everything you need for the fast, including a background of fasting, how to keep the fast spiritual rather than carnal and all about the food, plus a complete Daniel Fast cookbook.
+If you are using the Daniel Fast as your method of fasting, you still want to prepare your spirit, soul, and body for this experience.
+I encourage you to use The Daniel Fast book, which includes everything you need for the fast, including a background of fasting, how to keep the fast spiritual rather than carnal, all about the food, plus a complete Daniel Fast cookbook.

 Since Lent has 40 days of fasting, you also might want to get a copy of The Daniel Fast Daily Devotional for Lent.
-It’s an Kindle book, but can be accessed from any electronic device.
+It’s a Kindle book and can be accessed from any electronic device.
 I’ve been very touched that many churches use this for their Lenten readings.

 Meanwhile, be blessed as you open your heart to the Lord, prepare your body for the fast, and enter into this powerful season of Lent as you look forward the celebrating the resurrection of our Lord Jesus Christ.